How to Write a Good Literature Review

 - If your literature review isn’t comprehensive, you lose context when attempting to critique any of the previously published material.

-- • Context – where does your research project fit in the overall body of knowledge?
+- Context – where does your research project fit into the overall body of knowledge?

 Demonstrate Command of the Material